aditya22034/finance-assistant/README.md

 - Run: `ollama run mistral`
 - Update `lang_agent` URLs in the code to point to your local Ollama (e.g. `localhost:11434`)

+---

+## ⚠️ Important: Running This App Locally with Full Functionality

+This Streamlit app (`https://finance-assistant-ieywnvvlgvapjvz6msdw3t.streamlit.app/`) is **UI-only** — backend services like voice recognition, LLM summarization, and TTS are not available in the hosted environment.

+To run the full assistant locally:

+### 🧱 Prerequisites

+1. **Install Docker & Docker Compose**
+2. **Install Ollama** and run `ollama run mistral`

+### 🚀 Start All Services

+Clone the repo and run:

+docker-compose up --build

 <!-- Finance Voice Assistant -->
 A modular, multi-agent voice assistant that provides a morning financial market brief using real-time data, document retrieval, and a locally hosted Large Language Model (LLM) via Ollama.